Tanqueray London Dry Gin

 Gin Flavor Visualization for

 The gin tradition of Charles Tanqueray began on Vine Street in Bloomsbury in 1830.
 A pastor’s son who broke with tradition, his creation would certainly be a first ballot Gin-Hall-Of-Fame entrant (if ever there was such a thing).
-Continuously distilled since its invention, the brand has been owned by several big companies, and while it has been passed around it never lost any of its luster.
+Continuously distilled since its invention, the brand has been owned by several big companies.
 To many people, Tanqueray London Dry Gin is London Dry Gin; its signature green glass is gin.

-With such long lasting success (and it’s still among the top 6 selling gins worldwide) comes some of the perils of being seen as “default.”
+With such long lasting success, and still ranking among the world’s best selling gins, comes some of the perils of being seen as “default.”
 In recent years, Tanqueray has marketed their flagship gin as something of a hyrbid of “prestige brand” (bringing it in competition with Tanqueray’s high end Tanqueray No. 10 Gin) and a “party with your friends gin.”

 Tasting Notes